-What are the Commonwealth Games and who takes part?
+What are the Commonwealth Games and who takes part? - CBBC Newsround

 More than 6,600 athletes and team officials from 70 nations and territories will all gather on the Gold Coast for the Games.

-They will kick off with an impressive opening ceremony held at the Gold Coast's Carrara Stadium on 4 April.
+They will kick off with an impressive Opening Ceremony held at the Gold Coast's Carrara Stadium on 4 April.
 We imagine we can expect a firework or two!

-This stadium will also be where the athletics will take place - and at the end of the games, will host the closing ceremony too.
+This stadium will also be where the athletics will take place - and at the end of the games, will host the Closing Ceremony too.

-In a way, the action is already under way, as the Queen's Baton Relay is taking place.
+In a way, the action got under way a while ago, with the Queen's Baton Relay.

-This is a tradition where a message from the Queen herself calling the Commonwealth's athletes to come together in peaceful and friendly competition is placed in a baton, which travels around all of the nations and territories of the Commonwealth.
+This is a tradition where a message from the Queen herself calling the Commonwealth's athletes to come together in peaceful and friendly competition is placed in a baton, which travels around all of the nations and territories of the Commonwealth ahead of the games.

-It started its epic journey on 13 March 2017 from Buckingham Palace and is currently in the middle of its 388-day tour.
+It started its epic journey on 13 March 2017 from Buckingham Palace and is currently coming to the end of its 388-day tour.

-The baton will arrive at the Carrara Stadium on 4 April in time for the opening ceremony, where the Queen (or someone representing her) will remove the message and read it out loud to officially open the Games.
+The baton will arrive at the Carrara Stadium on 4 April in time for the Opening Ceremony, where the Queen (or someone representing her) will remove the message and read it out loud to officially open the Games.

 This Commonwealth Games will be the largest sporting event that Australia has hosted for a decade - and the largest one EVER to come to the Gold Coast - so it's going to be a very exciting spectacle.